bladewing/XSS-Validator/.junie/guidelines.md

 - Write unit tests for all functionality
 - Aim for high test coverage
 - Use assertions and proper error handling

+## Project Structure

+- Source code is organized in the `src/` directory under the `xss_validator` package
+- Example scripts demonstrating usage are in the `examples/` directory
+- Utility and performance testing scripts are in the `scripts/` directory
+- Tests are located in the `tests/` directory
+- Documentation is maintained in the `docs/` directory